 Orthodontics and TMJ Disorders

-Orthodontics can control bites, and bites affect how faces grow, so orthodontics should be able to improve how faces grow; but most orthodontics in the US today just aligns the teeth for esthetics.
-During the last few decades of the twentieth century, researchers tried to understand facial growth, but it turned out to be too complex, and attempts to improve it by pushing on the bones with springs and wires usually relapsed.
-Researchers identified some of the mechanisms involved in the growth processes that build the upper and lower jawbones, but they failed to recognize the important role of bite forces in stimulating those growth mechanisms and the adaptive systems needed to coordinate them, and they did not realize that jawbone growth continues slowly during adulthood.
+Orthodontics can control bites, and bites affect how faces grow, so orthodontics should be able to improve how faces grow; but most orthodontists do not understand how to use control of the bite to improve facial growth patterns, so they just straighten teeth for esthetics.
+During the last few decades of the twentieth century, researchers tried to understand facial growth, but it turned out to be very complex, and attempts to improve it by pushing on the bones with springs and wires usually relapsed.
+They identified some of the mechanisms involved in the growth processes that build the upper and lower jawbones, but they failed to recognize the important role of bite forces in stimulating those growth mechanisms and the adaptive systems needed to coordinate them, and they did not realize that jawbone growth continues slowly during adulthood.
+As a result, although it is well known that certain facial growth patterns are much more likely to result in TMJ disorders and sleep apnea, conventional esthetic orthodontics ignores the developing facial growth problems and its limitation of airway passage development while straightening the teeth.

-Since then, due to the enormous demand for esthetics, funds for studying facial growth have been replaced by research to study faster and more efficient mechanisms for straightening teeth.
-Dentists in school only learn about esthetic orthodontics, which employs braces (metal brackets and wires) or pre-formed plastic shells (clear aligners such as invisalign) to realign all the teeth.
-It does not address the alignment of the jawbones, which is the root problem in most TMJ disorders.
-It can align all the teeth while the face grows crooked.
+ESTHETIC ORTHODONTICS - Due to the enormous demand for esthetics, funds for studying facial growth have been replaced by research to study faster and more efficient mechanisms for straightening teeth; and dental schools only teach esthetic orthodontics, which employs braces (metal brackets and wires) or pre-formed plastic shells (clear aligners such as invisalign) to realign all the teeth.
+Esthetic orthodontics does not address the alignment of the jawbones, which is the root problem in most TMJ disorders.
+It can align all the teeth while the jaws continue growing crooked.

-Functional orthodontics has been popular in Europe for decades, and it is preferred by most TMJ specialists, because it is less concerned with the straightness of the teeth and more concerned with alignment and development of the jawbones.
+FUNCTIONAL ORTHODONTICS - has been popular in Europe for decades, and it is preferred by most TMJ specialists, because it is less concerned with the straightness of the teeth and more concerned with alignment and development of the jawbones.
 It employs removeable oral appliances containing expansion screws, springs, and inclines designed to shape and position the jawbones.
-It can also align the teeth, but not as perfectly as braces can.
+The appliances can hold the mandible in an improved location while realigning the teeth to support it there.
 The appliances can be removed for cleaning, eating, and important social functions; but they must be worn most of the time during active treatment.

 ESTHETIC ORTHODONTICS

 BRACES - In the 1950s, dentists believed that the shapes and positions of the jawbones are determined by genetics, and therefore the goal of orthodontics was simply to straighten the teeth within the existing bone structure.
 Dentists in the United States developed a clever system of metal brackets glued to the exact center of each tooth and connected by a series of pre-fabricated precisely curved arch wires to align all the teeth until they conform exactly to the curve of the arch wires.
-The technique provides excellent control of every aspect of each tooth's position, and it does not require patient cooperation.
+The treatment does not require patient cooperation.
 The teeth can be straightened as long as there is sufficient underlying jawbone and the child can be brought in for regular adjustments.
 If the jawbones are too small to accommodate all the teeth, permanent premolar teeth are removed, and the rest of the teeth are rearranged to fit within the small jawbones.
+The technique provides excellent control of every aspect of each tooth's position, but the process is slow, because the tooth roots can only be drawn through the bone slowly, or they resorb.

-Unfortunately, braces can inhibit jaw muscle development, because the pressure they apply to the teeth keeps them tender, which causes the jaw closing muscles to fire weakly and carefully, which can prevent them from gaining the strength they need to regulate facial growth.
-In addition, this inhibition of jaw muscle development usually occurs at the worst possible time, because orthodontists wait to place braces until the second molars have erupted in order to include them in the alignment, which is also about the time of the pubertal growth spurt, when jaw muscle development should be most rapid, and when inhibiting it has the most damaging effects.
+Unfortunately, braces can inhibit jaw muscle development, because the pressure they apply to the teeth keeps them tender, which causes the jaw closing muscles to fire weakly and carefully, which can prevent them from gaining the strength they need to regulate facial growth and expand the airway passage through the face.
+In addition, this inhibition of jaw muscle development usually occurs at the worst possible time, because orthodontists wait to place braces until the age of 12, so they can include the second molars in the alignment, which is also the time of the pubertal growth spurt, when jaw muscle development should be most rapid, and when inhibiting it has the most damaging effects.
+Treatment that locks the mandible posteriorly facilitates aligning the teeth, but it also strains jawbone growth and restricts airway passage.
+Academic orthodontists here still spend most of their effort trying to justify the use of premolar extraction and braces by claiming that there is no proof that they negatively impact facial growth.
+The problem is that they ignore the pathologically developing facial growth while straightening the teeth.

 CLEAR ALIGNERS employ a series of removable computer generated plastic shells to align the upper and lower teeth in a manner very similar to braces but with more convenience and less control.
 The appliances cannot easily open or close spaces between teeth or expand the dental arches; but they can be removed for brushing, and they are usually worn for a shorter time period.